rfishe02/uasmash_overlay_next/README.md

 1. Paste your Start.gg API key into the field on the Dashboard.
 2. Select your tournament and options.
 3. Copy the generated URL into the Browser Source URL field.
+4. Create a stream queue in Start.gg.
-4. In Start.gg, add a match to the stream queue then start the match.
+5. In Start.gg, add a match to the stream queue, then start the match.